-Yes, the new PureFlow 7s was one our the highest-scoring running shoes in our lineup, but that's not enough to tell you if it's the right running shoe for you.
-For that, we spent hours and miles testing these things against our measures and compared to other top shoes on the market right now.
+Yes, the PureFlow 7 scores well in our lineup, but that's not enough to tell you if it's the right running shoe for you.
+For that, we spent hours and miles testing these things against our measures and other top shoes on the market.
 Take a look at the criteria below that matter most to you and see if the PureFlows match up with what you need.

 This racing flat is not particularly responsive when compared to the rest of our lineup.
 We consider the responsiveness to be just a bit better than average, though the high-quality midsole does seem to add back to what's put in.
 But lower responsiveness, in this case, corresponds to improved comfort.
 It does a great job of preserving the natural gait.

-Along with many of the other low-profile racing-flat style shoes, any responsiveness from this model comes from the bounceback of its BioMoGo DNA midsole and mostly lacks any internal stability structures that might add to the bounceback.
-It does have a Nav Band through the midfoot and a sculpted medial midfoot for stability, both of which contribute to additional responsiveness, but the model remains a flexible shoe the simply doesn't have the responsiveness of other pairs like the HOKA ONE ONE Elevon, which is one of the most responsive shoes in our lineup.
+Along with many of the other low-profile racing-flat style shoes, any responsiveness from this model comes from the bounceback of its BioMoGo DNA midsole.
+It mostly lacks any internal stability structures that might add to the bounceback.
+It does have a Nav Band through the midfoot and a sculpted medial midfoot for stability, both of which contribute to additional responsiveness, but the model remains a flexible shoe that simply doesn't have the responsiveness of other pairs.

-Brooks has done a great job of creating midsoles that remain flexible while giving adequate cushioning with 22mm of cushioning at the heel and 18mm at the forefoot.
-Their midsole is made of BioMoGo DNA, which feels firm, but giving enough to make even the longest runs pleasant affairs.
-We felt that this shoe was amenable to any strike style with its low heel-to-toe discrepancy of just 4mm and a cushy, padded stack through to the toe.
-In fact, that low discrepancy is one of the primary reasons it outscored some of the other models like the Pegasus 35 with its 10mm of discrepancy or even the Cloud X with its 6mm discrepancy.
+The midsole is made of BioMoGo DNA, which feels firm, but still gives enough to make even the longest runs a pleasant affair.
+This shoe is amenable to any strike style with its low heel-to-toe discrepancy of just 4mm and a cushy, padded stack through to the toe.
+In fact, that low discrepancy is one of the primary reasons it outscored some of the other models.

-One of the unfortunate downsides of such lightweight shoes is that their durability typically suffers, but that is not quite the case with this model, which scores better than the other lightweight flats.
+One of the unfortunate downsides of lightweight shoes is that their durability typically suffers.
+That is not quite the case with the PureFlow 7, which does well for lightweight flats.
 The blown carbon outsole allows this shoe to take a good deal of beating while the tough mesh upper provides a good layer of protection.

-We scored the PureFlow 7 alongside most of the other lightweight shoes, below the huskier stability shoes.
-There was an exception to the durability-stability rule found in the Minimus 10v1, which also topped out the measure, though neither shoe meets the cushioning, padding, and speed of these.
-There should be minimal concern that they may be vulnerable to wear if you train and race in the same pair.
+There should be minimal concern that they may be vulnerable to wear and tear if you train and race in the same pair.
 Brooks suggests that the shoe should last 250-300 miles, which is consistent with running a few miles a few times a week for most of the year.
-(At a bare minimum, three miles twice a week for 48 weeks out of the year…we figure you can't make an excuse not to run for more than four weeks out of the year.)
+(At a bare minimum, three miles twice a week for 48 weeks out of the year… We figure you can't make an excuse not to run for more than four weeks out of the year.)

-The PureFlow 7 is reasonably priced, as it offers incredible upper and landing comfort.
-For the money, it will be very hard to find a better shoe on the market that delivers as much upper and landing comfort in such a light, low-profile package, especially with the updated tongue to completely stop chafing.
+The PureFlow 7 is reasonably priced.
+It offers incredible upper and landing comfort.
+For the money, it will be very hard to find a better shoe on the market that delivers as much comfort in such a light, low-profile package — especially with the updated tongue that completely stops chafing.
 This shoe earns every penny.

 — Ryan Baham